 - Purchasers must sign a purchaser declaration form – The government has levied a 4% surcharge on property purchases by foreign persons and entities, which is why buyers need to provide the declaration on every purchase.
 It must be submitted to Office of State Revenue to help calculate the amount of tax applicable.

-If you want to know more about electronic conveyancing, don’t hesitate to get in touch with us at The Conveyancing Shop today.
+If you want to know more about electronic conveyancing, don’t hesitate to get in touch with our Sydney Conveyancer at The Conveyancing Shop today.
 You can call us at 02 9686 3366 or contact us through this form.